jgillman/JoelGillman.com/content/posts/2012-07-15-open-all-conflicted-merge-files-with-git.md

 - tutorial
 - vim
 title: Open all conflicted merge files with Git
+description: "Bash and awk command snippet to automatically open all conflicted merge files in Vim when resolving Git merge conflicts."
 ---

 When merging branches something I often want to open all of the conflicted